 Which school do you want to support?

-It had been a long time since California's local districts and school boards had this much control over how to use funds.
-What would they do with it?
-Would their decisions tend to benefit the students who need the most help, or the students whose parents have the strongest voice?
+LCFF placed a new degree of power in the hands of California's local districts and school boards.
+Would their decisions tend to benefit the students in most need of help, or the students whose parents had the strongest voice?
 Or, perhaps, neither?
-As discussed in Lesson 7.1, constitutionally it is the state, not districts, that is on the hook for providing education.
-Subsidiarity is a principle, not a promise.
-How could districts be held accountable?
+As discussed in Lesson 7.1 constitutional responsibility for education falls to the state, not to districts.
+Subsidiarity (see box above) is a governing principle, not a constitutional promise.

 There are two general options for holding an organization accountable.
 It can be held accountable for inputs (what it spends and how) or outcomes (what it accomplishes).
 California has tried to use both.